The 12 Best Suits for Men in 2021

 If you’re wondering what the difference between a slim fit and a regular suit is, Levine says, “A slim fit suit is just that.
 It’s slimmer.
 It should be more tapered to the body.
 It is narrower and tighter in the arms, waist, and chest area than a regular suit is.”

 So how do you know which type of suit to buy?
 “If you have a more muscular physique, you should wear a regular suit because it doesn’t hug the body as much.
 It goes straight down instead of curving.”

 Made in Canada of 100 percent wool, this high-quality men's suit will last for years to come.
 While it is labeled Slim Fit, this suit is technically considered an Extra Slim Fit—meaning it is cut slim throughout with higher armholes and narrow sleeves.
 Just keep in mind that it is only available in Navy.
 Sizes range from 36 Short to 46 Regular.

-The Paul Smith (view at Mr Porter) and Ted Baker suits (view at Nordstrom) are the best choices for several reasons.
+The Paul Smith (view at Paul Smith) and Ted Baker suits (view at Nordstrom) are the best choices for several reasons.
 Both have a classic look that will be appropriate for the office and events for years to come.
 They also flatter a variety of body types.
 If you travel or commute, opt for the Paul Smith suit.
 But ideally, you should have both of these suits in your wardrobe if your office has a more formal dress code.

 What to Look for in Men's Suits

 It’s important to choose the right material when buying a suit.
 According to Levine, the best materials for suits are wool, cotton, and linen.
 “Wool is the best because it is comfortable, warm, and breathable.
 Cotton is another option but it can be slightly more casual.
 Linen is another great fabric because it’s lightweight, a little more luxe-looking, and especially great for a summer suit,” she says.